 What happens when the body is experiencing stress?

 When the body experiences stress it triggers our ‘Fight and Flight’ response.

-All of the above factors trigger the same stress response.
+All of the above factors that cause stress trigger the same stress response in the body.
 The body does not differentiate between the different types of stress, all it knows is that the stress response has been triggered and it needs to fight or flight.